-The Clematis doesn’t play a large role in any particular religious or mythological stories, but it is still full of symbolic meaning.
-Most of these meanings are taken from the folklore that developed in countries where these vining flowers are native.
+Although the clematis doesn’t play a prominent role in any particular religious or mythological stories, it is still full of symbolic meaning.
+Most of these meanings are taken from the folklore developed in countries where these vining flowers are native.

 The Traveler’s Joy

-From Europe to Asia, Clematis widely carries the meaning of “a traveler’s joy”.
+From Europe to Asia, Clematis widely means “a traveler’s joy”.
 This mostly comes from the fact that someone walking in the height of summer down rural roads and paths will pass plenty of large blooms of this vigorous growing vine.